IIIF/api/source/api/image/2.0/index.md

 ##  3. Identifier

-The API places no restrictions on the form of the identifiers that a server may use or support, although the identifier _MUST_ be expressed as a string.
+The API places no restrictions on the form of the identifiers that a server may use or support.
 All special characters (e.g. ? or #) _MUST_ be URI encoded to avoid unpredictable client behaviors.
 The URI syntax relies upon slash (/) separators so any slashes in the identifier _MUST_ be URI encoded (also called "percent encoded").
 See the additional discussion in [URI Encoding and Decoding][uri-encoding-and-decoding].

 ##  4. Image Request Parameters